AnsBalin/skorche/README.md

     pass
 ```

 ### Queues

-A pipeline can be thought of as a computational graph in which `Queue`s are the directed edges that connect `Task`s and `Op`s.
-We need to instantiate a `Queue` and provide it with a list of filenames to feed into our pipeline:
+A pipeline can be thought of as a computational graph in which each `Queue` is a directed edges connecting nodes, and where each node is a `Tasks` or `Op`.
+First, instantiate a `Queue` which will act as the input into the whole system:

 ```python
 input_files = ['file1.zip', 'file2.zip', 'file3.zip']